 Description

-Warm marinated olives with lemon zest, rosemary, garlic, and almonds – a simple, delicious appetizer that is full of amazing flavor, that can be made very quickly and easily!
+Warm olives with lemon zest, rosemary, garlic, and almonds – a simple, delicious appetizer that is full of amazing flavor, that can be made very quickly and easily!

 Ingredients